Learn through practice how and why Liberating Structures work

-Critical Uncertainties is a great fit for exploring what features to include in your product, planning and preparing for multi-country IT implementations, and executives creating or refining a 10-year strategic vision
+Critical Uncertainties is a great fit for exploring what features to include in your product, planning and preparing for multi-country IT implementations, and executives creating or refining a 10-year strategic vision.

 “The workshop helped me learn and practice some of the LS tools.
 I now understand enough to read about the other tools and apply them as well” — Michael Smith, Director of Orquestando

-Ecocycle Planning helps you to contextualize as aspects of the system that you are operating and allows you to scan for bottlenecks objectively.
+Ecocycle Planning helps you to contextualize aspects of the system that you are operating and allows you to scan for bottlenecks objectively.
 An Ecocycle is drawn as an infinity symbol with four phases and two traps identified.
 These phases help you to determine where various components of your systems or products in your portfolio exist within the ecosystem lifecycle.
-The four phases are birth, maturity,, creative destruction, and renewal.
+The four phases are birth, maturity, creative destruction, and renewal.
 The two traps are the rigidity trap and the poverty trap.
 The Ecocycle is a continuous loop and activities and projects can exist in one place on the map and quickly shift to another.

-The front half of the loop, birth & maturity are how we typically think of projects.
-The back of the loop, creative destruction and renewal, is often new to people.
+The front half of the loop, birth & maturity is how we typically think of projects.
+The back of the loop, creative destruction, and renewal, is often new to people.
 This is an important opportunity for teams to expand how they think of their portfolio or system.
 Activities can also exit the loop if you decide to end them.
 The two traps are also an opportunity for series exploration.
-We find ourselves in the rigidity trap when an activity in maturity has become ineffective and we haven’t made requisite changes.
+We find ourselves in the rigidity trap when activity in maturity has become ineffective and we haven’t made requisite changes.
 Projects live in the poverty trap when we discover opportunities for re-birth and are not investing in the change.

-Ecocycle is effective at prioritizing a backlog, balancing a product portfolio, discovering resources that can be repurposed, stepping back and shedding light on situations where killing one project allows you to proceed on another.
+Ecocycle is effective at prioritizing a backlog, balancing a product portfolio, discovering resources that can be repurposed, stepping back, and shedding light on situations where killing one project allows you to proceed on another.

 When running an Ecocycle internally, you’ll invite your team to begin by listing out projects and initiatives that occupy their time.
 Then you’ll organize into groups of four and explore the placement of these activities onto the Ecocycle.
 After everyone has finished plotting on the Ecocycle, everyone shares and explores areas where there is a lack of consensus.
-Finally, the group discusses next steps how they might respond to insights from the Ecocycle.
+Finally, the group discusses the next steps how they might respond to insights from the Ecocycle.